stevenrskelton/stevenrskelton.github.io/_posts/2022-04-20-downloading-from-github-packages-using-http-and-maven.md

 Outbound bandwidth caps/cost makes Github Actions a more logical choice for transfering larger files, however use-cases exist for the external access of smaller files such as `pom`, `md5`, `sha1` and `maven-metadata.xml`.

 The `md5` and `sha1` are meant for use in integrity validation.
-In a multi-hop or cloud situation it is quite possible intermediate storage (such as S3) poses risks as an attack vector.
-Even if Github and the final deployment server are secure, if artifacts pass though a layer with security administered by a separate authority mistakes can happen.
-A final `md5` comparision directly to the Github Packages hosted md5 file can add protection with little complexity or performance overhead.
+In a multi-hop or cloud situation it is quite possible intermediate storage (such as S3) poses risks as an attack vector, opportunity for partial transfers, or file corruption.
+Even if Github servers and the final deployment server are secure, if artifacts pass though a layer with security administered by a separate authority mistakes can happen.
+A final `md5` comparision directly to the Github Packages hosted md5 file can ensure the correct artifacts were properly copied with little complexity or performance overhead.

 ![M55 Validation](/assets/images/2022/04-20/md5validation.png)